Xiǎo Huó Luò Dān

 Patterns: Wind Cold Bi • Qi and Blood Stagnation • Phlegm and stasis • Wind Stroke Sequela

-Indications: Chronic Wind Cold Bi syndrome or Wind Stroke sequela.
+Indications: Wind-Phlegm obstruction with Blood stasis in the channels & collaterals [35] • Wind Cold Bi syndrome or Wind Stroke sequela.
 Qi & Blood stagnation, body fluid coagulation, combination of phlegm & stasis.
-Pain, numbness in body and limbs, reduced range of motion [Song] • Wind-phlegm obstruction with blood stasis in the channels, pain, weakness and numbness after wind-stroke.
+Pain, numbness in body and limbs, reduced range of motion [31] • Wind-phlegm obstruction with blood stasis in the channels, pain, weakness and numbness after wind-stroke.
 CHANNEL PAIN.
 Pulse wiry/slippery.
 For acute Bi.
-[Kim] • Cold, wind, and dampness invading channels joints and muscles
+[35] • Cold, wind, and dampness invading channels joints and muscles.
+Cold>Damp, can't move joints, use for strong constitution.
+For acute, EXCESS syndrome.
+For people with STRONG CONSTITUTION ONLY.
+[42]

 Contraindications: pregnancy • Yin deficiency heat • Do not overdose • Deficient constitution